ing-bank/baker/docs/sections/versions/baker-3.md

 * dropped .withSieves on the recipe, add these with .withInteractionInstances
 * removed support in the interface for UUID, for interaction interfaces a UUID is still supported for backwards compatability reasons.

+### About Artery for Akka remoting
+Akka has released a new remoting protocol called [Artery](https://doc.akka.io/docs/akka/current/remoting-artery.html) This is very interesting for Baker users that have Akka cluster.
+We have successfully migrated to this from the old remoting and see stability and performance gains.

 ### Dependency
 We have noticed that when using Baker in a maven project the dependencies are not always take over correctly.
 If you have the following dependencies in your project please upgrade them: